khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 #### Dismiss action

 The dismiss action is always represented by the `Close` icon and anchored to the top right of the banner.

-#### Headline
+#### Header

-The headline or title should always be present and written to follow our [voice and tone](https://design.gitlab.com/content/voice-tone/) guidelines.
+The header or title should always be present and written to follow our [voice and tone](https://design.gitlab.com/content/voice-tone/) guidelines.

 #### Paragraph